Radon Mitigation Charlotte, North Carolina

-North Carolina as a state has very few regulations regarding radon in homes, schools and buildings.
+North Carolina has very few regulations regarding radon in homes, schools, and buildings.
 There are zero rules regarding who can test or mitigate radon or what type of system must be used to remove radon.
-Surprisingly the only law that has NC has for Radon is that, during a real estate transaction, the seller must disclose to a potential buyer if the home has been tested and found high levels of radon.
+Surprisingly, the only law that NC has for Radon is that during a real estate transaction, the seller must disclose to a potential buyer if the home has been tested and found high levels of radon.

 For more detailed information, visit the Environmental Law Institute website.